We’re turning 20 this year and we need your help to celebrate!

 We can talk about

-what that means and what the alternatives are,
+- what that means and what the alter

 If you’ve never entertained the author, what better time to start than today?!
 After your group has finished reading his book; Children Belong In Families, you can invite Mick to join you for a Q&A. We find this works really well with professionals, students and faith organizations, alike.